HaseemArshad/Stock-Market-Prediction-Model/README.md

 - `StockMarketPredictionModel.ipynb` - Master notebook including historical end to end, realtime end to end, as well as unified model
 - `stock_data.db` - Our SQLite3 database which stores real time data so it can be queried outside of Stock Market hours (9:30am-4pm Mon-Fri only).
 - `README.md` - Briefing of the project
+- `requirements.txt` - containing all dependencies for our environment other than libogen which would need to be installed for devices running on MacOS only (needed for XGboost)

 ---